Skip Navigation

 6.2.4 - Quebec

 In Quebec, certain types of major projects classified as “high risk” and listed in Schedule 1 of the Regulation respecting the environmental impact assessment and review of certain projects must undergo an environmental impact assessment (EIA) and review process before the government (provincial cabinet) can decide whether to authorize the project.
 Once a government authorization is issued, the Minister of the Environment and the Fight Against Climate Change, Wildlife and Parks may issue ministerial authorizations required for the project.
-The process can take at least two years to complete and includes among other things the publication of a project notice, the preparation of an EIA, a public information period and, in some cases, may include targeted consultations or public hearings before the Bureau d’audiences publiques sur l’environnement (BAPE), the office of public hearings on the environment.
+The process can take two years to complete and includes, among other things, the publication of a project notice, the preparation of an EIA, a public information period and, in some cases, may include targeted consultations or public hearings before the Bureau d’audiences publiques sur l’environnement (BAPE), the office of public hearings on the environment.
 The recommendations of the BAPE must be taken into account by the Quebec government in making its decision to authorize or deny a project and in setting the conditions of a government authorization.

 Projects that are subject to the EIA process were historically based on a closed list.
 Provisions of the EQA now grant the government the power, in exceptional circumstances, to designate a project that is not specifically listed by regulation as being subject to the environmental impact assessment and review procedure.
 The government can make such a designation when (1) in its opinion the project may raise major environmental issues and public concern warrants it; (2) the project involves a new technology or new type of activity in Quebec whose apprehended impacts on the environment are, in its opinion, major; or (3) in its opinion, the project involves major climate change issues.